itzgee.com

 what we can see

 Standard operational logs — request metadata, service health, authentication events — kept for defence and debugging, not profiling.
-Analytics, once live, shows us page counts, not people.
+Analytics shows us page counts, not people.

 threat model